jlggross/MEC-simulator/README.md

 ![Energy equation for CPU](images/ENERGYconsumed.png)

 ## 3.3.
 DVFS
-The DVFS (Dynamic Voltage and Frequency Scaling) technique is used in order to alter the energy consumed by the CPU cores of both IoT devices and MEC servers during execution time.
+The DVFS (Dynamic Voltage and Frequency Scaling) technique is used in order to alter the energy consumed by the CPU cores of both IoT devices and MEC servers during execution time (Sarangi; Goel; Singh, 2018).
 The TEMS algorithm calculates the final costs of all options of operating frequency and core voltage and chooses the best fitting option, i. e. the pair frequency-voltage that provides the minimum calculated cost for the system.

+Altering the frequency and voltage in the power equation presented in Section 3.2, we have different power levels.
+With a lower frequency the power and energy consumed will be smaller, but execution time may be too long. **That is a trade-off the scheduling algorithm deals with**.

+To make things crearer, look at the image below and see how pair of frequency and voltage can alter the power of a CPU core.